Families, advocates mark day of awareness for Native victims - WTMJ

 Associated Press

 ALBUQUERQUE, N.M.
-(AP) — From the nation’s capitol to Indigenous communities across the American Southwest, top government officials, family members and advocates are gathering Wednesday as part of a call to action to address the ongoing problem of violence against Indigenous women and children.
+(AP) — From the nation’s capitol to Indigenous communities across the American Southwest, top government officials, family members and advocates gathered Wednesday as part of a call to action to address the ongoing problem of violence against Indigenous women and children.

-U.S. Interior Secretary Deb Haaland and other federal officials are expected to commemorate the annual day of awareness as a caravan of female motorcycle riders hits the streets in Phoenix, advocates take to social media, and families prepare for a night of candlelight and prayer vigils.
+U.S. Interior Secretary Deb Haaland and other federal officials commemorated the annual day of awareness as a caravan of female motorcycle riders planned to hit the streets in Phoenix, advocates took to social media, and families prepared for a night of candlelight and prayer vigils.

-Haaland, the first Native American to lead a U.S. cabinet agency, called May 5 an unfortunate tradition.
+In Washington, an event hosted by federal officials started with a prayer asking for guidance and grace for the Indigenous families who have lost relatives and those who have been victims of violence.
+Before and after a moment of silence, officials from various agencies vowed to continue working with tribes to address the crisis.

+As part of the ceremony, a red memorial shawl with the names of missing and slain Indigenous women was draped across a long table to remember the lives behind what Haaland called alarming and unacceptable statistics.
+More names were added to the shawl Wednesday.

-Haaland will display a red shawl on an empty chair in her office Wednesday to symbolize those who have disappeared and honor the movement that rang the alarm.
-She said she believes the nation has reached an inflection point.
+Haaland displayed a red shawl on an empty chair in her office Wednesday to symbolize those who have disappeared and honor the movement that rang the alarm.
+She believes the nation has reached an inflection point, saying it’s time to solve the crisis.

 Indigenous women have been victimized at astonishing rates, with federal figures showing that they — along with non-Hispanic Black women — have experienced the highest homicide rates.
 Yet an Associated Press investigation in 2018 found that nobody knows the precise number of cases of missing and murdered Native Americans nationwide because many go unreported, others aren’t well documented, and no government database specifically tracks them.

-Over the past year, advocacy groups report that cases of domestic violence against Indigenous women and children and instances of sexual assault increased as nonprofit groups and social workers scrambled to meet the added challenges that stemmed from the coronavirus pandemic.
+Over the past year, advocacy groups have reported that cases of domestic violence against Indigenous women and children and sexual assault increased as nonprofit groups and social workers scrambled to meet the added challenges that stemmed from the coronavirus pandemic.

 The administration’s work will build on some of the initiatives started during former President Donald Trump’s tenure.
 That included a task force made up of the Interior Department, the Justice Department and other federal agencies to address violent crime in Indian Country.